What are the different types of B2B prospects for lead generation?

 Body :

-I see you have consulted our guide on [topic downloaded].
-Did you know that 72% of [his sector] encounter this challenge?
+I see you’ve consulted our guide on [downloaded topic].
+Did you know that 72% of [their sector] encounter this challenge?

-I am sharing with you an exclusive study on [solution] → [Personalized link]
+I’m sharing an exclusive study on [solution] → [Custom Link]

 [Signature]”*